sscosta/bench-kan/README.md

 ### Locally

-If you want to run it directly without the use of docker here are the steps you need to make
+Here are the steps to run the scripts and app.

 #### Prerequisites

-* Install Visual Studio 2019 (Compatibility with other versions is not guaranteed)
-* Install Sql Server 2019 (Compatibility with other versions is not guaranteed)
-* (Optional) Install Sql Server Management Studio
+* Install Android Studio
-* Install RabbitMQ (Default Installation)
-* Install Node.js and NPM
+* Install Python (The current scripts were tested with Python 3.10 for pytorch compatibility)

 #### Installation